 You can buy products like Nikwax Fabric & Leather waterproofing which will hugely improve the waterproofing of your kit, from leathers to textile jackets or gloves but if you are caught out in a downpour and want to stay dry, you’ll need a pair of waterproof motorcycle trousers.

 Does anyone make Gore-Tex leather trousers

 Not that we could find.
 A good few years ago (possibly a decade – doesn’t time fly!?)
 Alpinestars made a leather touring suit called the 365 GTX.
 This was mega-expensive stuff, costing around £900 for the trousers and probably about the same for the jacket.
 They were, however, incredible.
-I rode from Barcelona to Gibraltar in a day, around 750 miles in total, all of it in the pissing rain and I mean, palm trees bent sideways kinda weather.
+I rode from Barcelona to Gibraltar in a day, around 750 miles in total, all of it in the p*ssing rain an howling gale.
+And I mean, palm trees bent sideways kinda weather.
 I didn’t feel a single drop of water creeping in, which was about the only good memory from that day.
 Alpinestars stopped making them about a year after they were introduced.
 Surprisingly, not many bikers had £2,000 to drop on a leather touring suit…

 Can I upgrade the armour in my leather trousers?